Kamduis/SoulCreator/README.md

 ## Supported game lines

-This character generator supports the following lines:
+This character generator supports the following game lines:

 * World of Darkness
 * Changeling the Lost